GeographicaGS/Docker-GeoServer/GeoServer-2.8.1/README.md

 - native JAI and JAI ImageIO;

-- GeoServer 2.8.1, deployed in Tomcat from the war file.
+- GeoServer 2.8.1 bundled with the WPS extension, directly deployed in Tomcat (originally deployed from war file).

 Usage Pattern